Squadrick/squadrick.github.io/menu/feed.md

 seems to favour verbosity over cleverness; perhaps, an averse reaction to the preceeding era of C++'s cleverness (read: pain).

+*Update, 1st September:* Honestly shocking that Java didn't get an equivalent of C++'s `auto` till Java 10.
+This is especially annoying when using for-each loops.

 ---

 ### 17th August 2020, 1:35 AM